mpartel/postgres-protobuf/README.md

 memory management and monitoring systems.

-While care has been taken to avoid memory leaks and to tolerate memory exhaustion at any point, this has not been rigorously tested.
+While care has been taken to avoid memory leaks and to tolerate memory exhaustion at any point, this has not been rigorously tested, and I am unsure whether the protobuf library always cleans up correctly after a `bad_alloc` exception.

-In the current version, protobuf [map](https://developers.google.com/protocol-buffers/docs/proto3#maps) values are buffered before being scanned.
+In the current version, protobuf [map](https://developers.google.com/protocol-buffers/docs/proto3#maps) values are buffered before being scanned by queries.
 This means that huge protobufs whose bulk is under a highly nested map may take a lot of memory.
 Note that an attacker can easily construct such a protobuf if the schema has recursion involving a map.
+This caveat applies only to queries, not to JSON conversion.

 Other than the above case, memory use is linear, or roughly `O(|descriptor sets| + |largest protobuf queried| + |result set|)`.